MicrosoftDocs/fabric-docs/docs/cicd/variable-library/variable-library-concepts.md

 ms.custom:
 ms.date: 08/15/2024
 ms.search.form: Introduction to Deployment pipelines, Manage access in Deployment pipelines, Deployment pipelines operations
-#customer intent: As a developer, I want to learn how to use the variable library item in the Microsoft Fabric Application lifecycle management (ALM) tool, so that I can manage my content lifecycle.
+#customer intent: As a developer, I want to learn how to use the Variable library item in the Microsoft Fabric Application lifecycle management (ALM) tool, so that I can manage my content lifecycle.
 ---

-# Understanding variable libraries in Microsoft Fabric (preview)
+# Understanding Variable libraries in Microsoft Fabric (preview)

-This article describes important concepts and features of the variable library in the Fabric Application lifecycle management (ALM) tool.
+This article describes important concepts and features of Microsoft Fabric's Variable library in the Fabric Application lifecycle management (ALM) tool.

 ## Variable library structure

-A variable library item contains a list of variables and their default values.
+A Variable library item contains a list of variables and their default values.
 It can also contain other value sets holding alternative values.

 Each variable is defined as follows: